DinarWakala/dinarwakala.github.io/README.md

 3. Development of software artifacts, to operate the individual Wakalas and the Master Wakala, using blockchain and cloud technology.

+4. Minting and provisioning of Gold Dinars, Silver Dirhams, and other precious and non-precious metal coins, and notes, that can constitute the currency of the new system.

 ### 4. How it works

+1. The Master Wakala will be a non-profit organization that will serve as the publically owned, trusted guarantor of individual Wakalas and oversee their operations and compliance to Shariah.

+2. Independent, individual Wakalas will be operated by volunteers and enterpreneurs in different cities and countries, all working together on Hawala model to enable settlement of payments, and creation of accounts for safekeeping of gold and silver.

+3. Individual users will subscribe to the Wakalas, just like they open an account in the Bank.

 ```
 +---------------------------------+